Skip to main content

 #

-• A permanent resident whose card is expiring files KITAS Application to renew it before travel
+• A foreigner whose KITAS is expiring files KITAS Application to renew their limited stay permit before it lapses

 • An applicant in the Kitas-work category files KITAS Application as part of their immigration process